lunaflight/courserekt/src/web/README.md

 ```
 .
 ├── app.py
-    - Flask application responsible for the '/' directory.
+    - Flask application responsible for all web-related requests.
+├── main.py
+    - Entry point of the application.
+├── precomp.py
+    - Script responsible for generating all HTML pages statically beforehand.
 ├── static
     - Responsible for containing CSS, JS and assets.
 └── templates